 Change is happening all around us, from tradition to technology.
 Our dis-ease found in cultures around the world is also a virus of the mind—the Native Americans call it “wetiko”.
 The word describes our fear and separation as a unique form of mind-blindness that renders us blind to our blindness.
 To seek the light takes courage.
 To stand in the light can be exhausting.
 If we do not seek the light we become anesthetized by darkness.
 We have a global opportunity to learn, study, witness, watch, and contemplate who we are as a human race.

 Ask yourself what part are you playing?
 Sacred art and prayer with icons keep me connected to a lifestyle that celebrates mystery.
 Theology is the study of how humanity is becoming more God conscious every day.
-What makes the journey with iconography special is writing in stone, dirt form Mother Earth.
+My innovative Books on Iconography are a special journey about writing in stone, dirt from Mother Earth.

 Mary Jane Miller has painted with ground stone and egg yolk in her studio in San Miguel de Allende, Mexico, for 30 years.
 Prayer and iconography come together through her books on Iconography Practice.
 She designed two new workbooks and study guides for curious iconographers.